 Khurshid has participated in legislative and initiative drafting, stakeholder meetings, executive agency outreach and rulemaking proceedings in connection with California’s cannabis laws and regulations, including Proposition 64 and the Medicinal and Adult Use Cannabis Regulation and Safety Act (MAUCRSA), as well as the MCBA’s Model Municipal Social Equity Ordinance.

-Among other honors, Khurshid has been named to the annual Northern California Super Lawyers Rising Stars list multiple times.
-He has been profiled in multiple editions of the Arcview Market Research’s The State of the Legal Marijuana Markets report, was most recently featured in New Frontier’s 2016 State Legal Cannabis Market Profile for California, as well as Bruce Barcott’s book Weed the People, and his early days as the General Counsel of MendoGrown (later the Emerald Growers Association) are chronicled in Doug Fine’s book Too High To Fail.
+Among other honors, Khurshid was profiled in The National Law Journal’s first ever “Cannabis Law Trailblazers” list, was featured in The Hemp Connoisseur magazine’s “100 People You Should Know” issue, has been named to the annual Northern California Super Lawyers Rising Stars list multiple times, and was elected a Fellow of the American Bar Foundation.
+His work has been profiled in multiple editions of the Arcview Market Research report on The State of the Legal Marijuana Markets, New Frontier’s State Legal Cannabis Market Profile for California, as well as Bruce Barcott’s book Weed the People, and his early days as the General Counsel of MendoGrown (later the Emerald Growers Association) are chronicled in Doug Fine’s book Too High To Fail.
 He has been a featured presenter at numerous professional conferences on drug policy and the cannabis industry.

 Khurshid was President of the Class of 2001 at the University of California, Berkeley School of Law, and is an alumnus of The University of Chicago and DePaul University.

 - J.D., University of California at Berkeley, Boalt Hall School of Law

 - M.A., Committee on International Relations, University of Chicago

 - B.A., With High Honor, Political Science, DePaul University